-Premiumisation in the wine and spirits industry has been a trend for several years.
-Consumers are increasingly pleasureseekers, particularly in the developed world, and show heightened interest for superior quality products, rare wines, high-end spirits and exclusive tasting experiences.
+Premiumisation in the wine and spirits industry continues and now involves primarily the super-premium segment.
+Consumers are increasingly pleasure-seekers, particularly in the developed world, and show heightened interest for superior quality products, rare wines, high-end spirits and exclusive tasting experiences.
 This trend is fuelled by a desire for quality, authenticity and differentiation.

-In a bid to compensate for the pressures caused by the cost of living crisis and inflation, consumers - particularly in mature markets - are proving to be selective in the way they spend their money on alcohol and the places where they spend it.
-They want to drink less but better.
+In a bid to compensate for the pressures caused by the cost of living crisis and inflation. consumers - particularly in mature markets - are proving to be selective in the way they spend their money on alcohol and the places where they spend it.
+They want to drink less but better, and consequently the trend is affecting primarily the upper classes.

-A recent report by International Wine and Spirits Research (IWSR) illustrates this trend by noting that although sales have dropped (-2% in 2022), consumers under 40 are showing renewed interest.
+A recent report by the IWSR institute illustrates this trend by noting that although sales have dropped (-2% in 2022), consumers under 40 are showing renewed interest.
 Similarly, although total wine consumption volumes declined in the United States in 2022, the higher quality wine segment rose by 6%, according to IWSR data.